 - Sign up for alerts at: https://www.volusia.org/services/public-protection/emergency-management/Scroll down and Select Code Red Logo.
 Also,

 - When walking, do not attempt to cross flowing streams.

 - Know your evacuation routes before flooding occurs.

-- Have an evacuation plan and find a place where your family can safely meet up after an order is issued.
+- Find a place where your family can safely meet up after an evacuation order is issued.

 - Don't drive around road barriers.

-- Don't dump grass or other items in storm drains.
+- Don't dump lawn grass, trash or anything else in storm drains.

-- Scoop the poop - Keep pet waste from entering waterways; and
+- Scoop the poop, keep pet waste from entering waterways;